Welcome to today's edition of the Rush 24-7 podcast.

 The prison department contributed dental chairs and surplus prison shirts and jeans to the garage sale.

-Man, that's what I've always wanted a dental chair.
+I mean, that's what I've always wanted.

-I'd love to have a dental chair.
+I'd love to have a dental chair in my house.

-In my house, uh surplus prison shirts, they could always come in handy.
+They could always come in handy.

 This is a win-win for the state and for shoppers, Schwarzenegger said in a statement, announcing that a selection of items also be sold on eBay and Craigslist.